poietic-generator/poietic-generator-toplevel/README.md

 <!-- inspired by https://github.com/marp-team/marp -->

-This repo ([@poietic-generator/poietic-generator]()) is an entrance to Poietic Generator project and components family, website and project-wide utilities.
+This repo ([@poietic-generator/poietic-generator]()) is an entrance to the Poietic Generator probe project and components family, website and project-wide utilities.

 ## Components